craigshaw/ps2mcs/README.md

 ### Notes
 Created to me help keep memory card images in sync between those on my [8BitMods MemCard PRO2](https://8bitmods.com/memcard-pro2-for-ps2-and-ps1-smoke-black/) and those on my PC that I use with [PCSX2](https://pcsx2.net/).
 Works in a one time fashion where one execution will sync the target files (configured in targets.json) across both devices and then quit.
 Can easily be integrated into a higher level cron or scheduled task if you want a more continuous sync.

 Leverages the FTP capability of the MemCard PRO2 and relies on the system time of your PS2 being accurate.
-Provide the credentials in a couple of environment vairables, `MCP2_USER` and `MCP2_PWD`
+FTP credentials need to be supplied by the environment variables, `MCP2_USER` and `MCP2_PWD`

 ### Usage Instructions
 #### Environment Variables